blo0em/blooem-retype/design.md

 # Design Resources

-Collection of some of the best UI/UX deisgn books.
+Collection of some of the best UI/UX design books.
 The ones starred are my personal favourites.

 !!!warning `Download Source` is the thread containing the download files. `Direct Download` is Gdrive, Mega, or another direct download link so that you don't need an account on the forums to download the files.
 Not all files have direct download links attached so cope.